 - 5.46 Windsor Red Cheese

 Before World War One (1914 – 1918), there were 3,500 independent British cheesemakers.

 The British Milk Marketing Board was established in 1933; everyone in England and Wales producing milk or cheese was compelled to belong to it, and pay a levy to it.
 A similar board was established in Scotland in the same year.
+A Milk Marketing board was not formed in Northern Ireland until 1955.
 Still, many makers survived despite the economic depression at the time.
 In 1939, in the south-west of England alone, there were over 514 varieties of cheddar alone being made, not to mention all the other types of cheeses, or other areas of England.

-In 1954, production of traditional cheeses such as Lancashire, Red Leicester, Stilton, and Wensleydale were revived.
+In 1954, production of traditional cheeses such as Lancashire, Red Leicester, Stilton, and Wensleydale were revived in England.
+In Scotland, advertisements for Scotch Dunlop cheese tentatively appeared in a few newspapers.
 The British Milk Marketing Board was opposed to it; for instance, the Wensleydale revival only succeeded because the small cheesemaker called “Wensleydale Creamery” stubbornly saw them off.

 A champion of reviving British cheese was Patrick Rance (died 22 August 1999, age 81.)
 He ran a shop in Streatley, near Henley-on-Thames, and out of personal interest sought out traditional, raw-milk cheese producers to supply his store.
 In 1973, he was commissioned by the British tourist board to write an article on British cheese.
 His research for the article inspired him to go further and write more on the topic.
 He published “The Great British Cheese Book” in 1982.
 He made it clear that he felt the enemies were the Milk Marketing Board, and large industrial cheese companies, in collusion with each other.